RazrFalcon/svgcleaner/README.md

  - Input files are stored on HDD, cleaned files was saved to tmpfs.

- - I know, that a performance comparison is not fair, since `svgo` have to restart nodejs each time.
+ - I know that a performance comparison is not fair since `svgo` have to restart nodejs each time.
 But I don't know how to prevent it or ignore nodejs starting time.

  - New `svgcleaner` was running using default options.